kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Some definitions
 ================

-Be sure that you can derive (and interpret!) these relationships yourself:
+Be sure that you can derive (and interpret!) these relationships:

 	-	:math:`\mathcal{E}\{x\} = \overline{x}`